 Do you have technical SEO questions?
 We have answers.

-Often overlooked for its flashier counterpart, on-page SEO, technical SEO is no less critical to a site’s success.
+Often overlooked for its flashier counterpart, on-page SEO,the technical side of SEO is no less critical to a site’s success.

-Read through this list to find some of the most common technical SEO issues that are affecting your website’s SEO performance right now.
+Read through this list to find some of the most common technical SEO issues that could be affecting your website’s performance right now.

 What is Technical SEO?

 Technical SEO is the part that happens behind-the-scenes.
 The set coordinator of your SEO strategy, if you will.

 Put simply, it’s the technical actions taken to improve a site’s rankings in the search results.
 It covers the nitty-gritty aspects of SEO like crawling, indexing, site structure, migrations, page speed, and so on.